isaiah-perumalla/jvmProfilingPitfalls/README.md

 The key point here is the JVM cannot force a thread to suspend, it has to wait for the application thread to reach a safepoint before it can be suspended, and once the thread has reached a safepoint it can prevent it from leaving this point until it has finished all is bookeeping work.
 Depending on the number of application threads in the system it there is an overhead to brink all application threads to a safepoint.

-when running in interpreted mode the interpreter thread will poll the safepoint after executing each bytecode, but for JIT compiled code this is not the case JIT inserts safepoint polling only at method exits other.
+when running in interpreted mode the interpreter thread will poll the safepoint after executing each bytecode, but for JIT compiled code this is not the case JIT inserts safepoint polling at
+1) backedge of an **uncounted** loops
+2) when JNI calls exit
+3) method enter/exits

 ### How do most profilers get stack traces
 Profilers fall into two categories, sampling profilers and instrumentation profilers.